LarsenDR/HamGrid/README.md

 # HamGrid
-Program to convert Lat, Long to Hamgrid coordinates
+Go program to convert Latitude, Longitude to Grid coordinates